 - Management of the Documents:

-These 3 categories are the basis of what the Architect and Owner can expect from a Contractor and when these expectations are known to all parties, it is almost certain that the project will run smoother.
+These three categories are the basis of what the architect and owner can expect from a contractor and when these expectations are known to all parties, it is almost certain that the project will run smoother.

 Keeping these responsibilities in mind on your next project will also provide a base for confident decision making in contract administration and of course creating a timeless modern work of architecture from your design!

-For further reading this post references the CSI Construction Contract Administration – Practise Guide, Wiley & Sons, 2011.
+For further reading this post references the CSI Construction Contract Administration – Practice Guide, Wiley & Sons, 2011.